Skip to main content

 Muslim graves

-The Muslim burial section was established in 2012 at the request of the Turkish-Islamic Community of Lübbecke e.V.
-The location, set apart from the rest of the cemetery, was deliberately chosen to give the community a visible presence.
-Additional Muslim graves are scattered throughout the cemetery grounds.
+The Muslim burial ground was established in 2012 at the request of the Turkish-Islamic Community of Lübbecke e.V.
+The location, set apart from the rest of the cemetery, was deliberately chosen to raise the community’s visibility.
+There are other Muslim graves scattered throughout the cemetery grounds.

-Muslims from the Balkans worked in Lübbecke in the tobacco industry or in the trades.
-Their families are now in their third generation living here and have long since become German citizens.
-They wish to bury their loved ones where they live, rather than in the countries of origin of their parents and grandparents.
+Muslims from the Balkans worked in Lübbecke in the tobacco industry or in the skilled trades.
+Their families are now in their third generation here and have long since become German citizens.
+They want to bury their loved ones where they live, rather than in the countries of origin of their parents and grandparents.
 Muslim graves are traditionally oriented toward the east, in the direction of Mecca.
-There should be no previously used graves in this area.
-In the event of a death, a funeral home is typically hired.
+There should be no previously used graves in that area.
+In the event of a death, a funeral home is usually hired.

 title_muslim